fraterrisus/walkthroughs/dragon-wars/maps/phoebus.md

 **The Icarian Triumph Tavern (15,15):** Ulrik is here to be recruited.
 If you're coming back after going through the Dungeon, Berengaria isn't actually here but the barkeep tells you to meet him at the Cavern Tavern in Yellow Mud Toad instead.

 **Mystalvision's Temple (08,13):** First, fight off a few Stosstrupen.
 Then circle around to the N and fight off some Soldiers.
 Enter the temple and meet Mystalvision, who eventually attacks with a bunch more Stosstrupen.
 Regardless of whether you win or lose this battle, you're knocked out and dragged down into the [Dungeon](phoeban-dungeon.md) (12,03).

+If you've already been to the [Nisir](nisir.md) and killed Mystalvision there, he's not here, which means you can't get into the Dungeon.
+Otherwise you can repeat this as often as you like.

 ## Monsters